mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks.md

 A closure can be thought of as a method without an explicit name that can be passed around and executed at a later time.

-Closures are so useful because they can be passed around into existing methods
+Closures are so useful because they can be passed around into existing methods.

+This "chunk of code" retains references to its surrounding artifacts -- its binding.

 ### How are closures implemented in Ruby?
 Three ways?